 |Transferring/Approved Leave of Absence/ Withdrawal||No need to complete a release form.
 Students are referred to Enrollment Management in Doty Hall.
 Students are asked to visit the Enrollment Management website to complete the Leave of Absence request.|

 |Study Abroad||Students should provide an acceptance letter from the Study Abroad Office with the Release From Housing Application.|

 |Personal||Requests based on personal reasons, such as general dissatisfaction or unhappiness, are typically not approved because they are based upon personal feelings, which are subjective -- and therefore do not allow the department to be consistent or fair in the administration of the Residential License.
 Documentation such as meetings with Student Life staff should be included in the appeal.|

 Demonstration of an extraordinary change in financial condition beyond your resource base, which cannot be remedied through existing College financial aid programs, includes supporting documentation from the Financial Aid office.
+Parent or guardian will need to provide a notarized letter as well.
 Students who qualify for loans and other types of aid, but choose not to accept, will not be granted a financial release.
 Note: the ability to save money by living off campus is not a justification for exemption.
 A detailed, notarized letter from the guardian and student outlining their family's financial constraints should be submitted.